Director's Fellows

 The Director’s Fellows program is interdisciplinary and inclusive of students from all backgrounds.
 The only requirement is a demonstrated interest in researching the governance, ethical, legal, and social implications (GELSI) of digital innovation and technologies.
 Applications from all disciplines are encouraged, with special priority given to applications from graduate students and individuals with prior research experience.

-Application submissions for the fellowship are now open until April 30, 2024.
-Selected students will be notified by June 1, 2024, for fellowship in Fall 2024.
+Application submissions for the fellowship are now open until 1:00 PM (EST) on December 6, 2024.
+Selected students will be notified by January 3, 2025, for fellowship in Spring 2025.

 Applications should include: